teacheredu-euniwell/oer-diversity-inclusion/README.md

 >
 > We identified two categories at the level of the education system: __“teacher education”__ and __“inclusive school system”__.
 >
-> The __"teacher education"__ category includes aspects of professionalisation in the ?eld of inclusive education (i.e. study curricula, pre-service and in-service teacher training).
-The special education teachers interviewed reported that they lacked the methodological knowledge that they would need to teach large groups.In contrast, the general teachers reported a need for knowledge about their students' special needs so they can provide su?cient assistance to those students when the special education teacher is not present.
+> The __"teacher education"__ category includes aspects of professionalisation in the field of inclusive education (i.e. study curricula, pre-service and in-service teacher training).
+The special education teachers interviewed reported that they lacked the methodological knowledge that they would need to teach large groups.
+In contrast, the general teachers reported a need for knowledge about their students' special needs so they can provide sufficient assistance to those students when the special education teacher is not present.
 >
-> The __"inclusive school system"__ category re?ected the teachers' ideas about the implementation of inclusion and educational opportunities for children with special needs.
+> The __"inclusive school system"__ category reflected the teachers' ideas about the implementation of inclusion and educational opportunities for children with special needs.
 It became clear that the teachers desire the development of a fully inclusive school system.
 However, some teachers were not convinced that high-achievers would benefit.

 > __Level 2 - The Single School__
 >